-A lot of folks want to write about resuming Hollywood production, so here is a frequently updated list of articles that speculate about working on TV and film, post COVID-19.
+A frequently updated list of articles about working on sets, post COVID-19.

 “Every element of what has made Georgia such a unique place for film — landscapes, production facilities, a skilled and growing workforce, and [our deeply anti-union stance] — are still in place, just as they were before this global pandemic,” continued Governor Kemp.

 [F]orget about insurance that would cover a shutdown due to a coronavirus-related outbreak of illness.
 Universal … is going to have to be prepared to shoulder the financial burden in the event that the Blumhouse production — despite precautions — has to shutter due to members of the cast and crew coming down with COVID-19….
 At this point, embattled insurers won’t cover that.

 “We’ve been told that … insurance [is] going to double and they still won’t cover COVID-19,” said one exec who is engaged in daily conversations with insurers.
 “We all believe that the government is going to have to come in and backstop this, because there are millions of dollars at stake in production hubs all over the country in red and blue states that need the issue to be addressed before the business can come back to life.”